fallwink/LZU-Auto-COVID/README.md

 ## Usage

-(it is strongly recommended that you first report your own situation by yourself before using this software.
-This software will always use the data that kept in the system.)
+(It is strongly recommended that you first report your own situation by yourself before using this software so that the system's data can be initialized.
+This software will always use the data you keep in the system.
+If you need to change the reporting data, please manually fill in your latest information at any time in the reporting platform.)

 You can fork this repository first, and then set related settings in your forked repository.

 1. First, click in the order of 1, 2 and 3 as shown in the figure below to enter creating the new actions secrets interface.
 We need two actions secrets, one name is `CARDID`, value is your student card number of Lanzhou University; the other is `PASSWORD`, value is the account password of your personal workbench of Lanzhou University.
 Create these two secrets in turn according to the above requirements.
 After the creation, you will see two actions secrets as in the lower right section.
 ![](img/secrets.png)

-2. Then, click in the order of 1, 2, 3 and 4 as shown in the figure below.
-You can manually trigger the execution of workflow to test.
+1. Then, click in the order of 1, 2, 3 and 4 as shown in the figure below.
+You can manually trigger the execution of workflow to test. (**Note:**: if you repeatedly fail to log in because of the wrong account or password, the program will be prevented from logging in automatically by reCAPTCHA.
+So please make sure that you can successfully logged into [Lanzhou University personal workbench](http://my.lzu.edu.cn:8080/login?service=http://my.lzu.edu.cn) with your account number and password and that they are correct.)
 In addition, the workflow will automatically run at 7:00, 11:00 and 19:00 Beijing time every day.
 ![](img/workflow.png)

 3. Click any running record, and then click in the order of 1 and 2 as shown in the figure below.
 You can see the running record and error description.